Learnosity/learnosity-sdk-python/README.md

 # Tests

 To run the tests, run `tox` from the project directory.
-This will run tests several different versions of python.
+This will run tests with several different versions of python.

 If you don't have `tox` installed, run: